crydestaahl/HangmanGame/README.md

 # HangmanGame - the Movie
 Hangman game created in JS.

-The app fetches a random movie from themovieDB.com and picks a clue from the movie descripton.
+The app fetches a random movie from themovieDB.com and picks a clue from the movie description.